-Α. Key aspects An SPV is to distribute a minimum of 90% of its net distributable cash flows to a REIT/Hold Co (subject to the provisions of the Companies Act, 2013 or Limited Liability Partnership Act, 2008, as applicable).
-A REIT is to distribute at least 90% of the sale proceeds arising from sale of property or equity shares/interest in a Hold Co/SPV, unless reinvestment is proposed within a period of one year.
-Distribution is to be undertaken at least once every six months.
-4. Public offer Minimum value of REIT assets: INR5,000 million (~US\$67.97 million) Slabs for minimum public float (excluding investment by Sponsor and Manager or their associates): If post-issue capital is less than INR16,000 million (~US\$217.52 million): 25% of the post-issue capital or INR2,500 million (~US\$33.98 million), whichever is higher If post-issue capital is equal to or more than INR16,000 million (~US\$217.52 million) but less than INR40,000 million (~US\$543.79 million): minimum INR4,000 million (~US\$54.37 million) If post-issue capital is equal to or more than INR40,000 million (~US\$543.79 million): minimum 10% of the post-issue capital However, the public float in all cases is to be increased to a minimum of 25% of the post-issue capital within a period of three years from Maximum subscription from investors (including their related parties and associates) not to be more than 25% of unit capital unless 75% approval in value from other investors has been obtained post listing Minimum subscription amount: INR50,000 (~US\$679.74) per applicant Trading lot: 100 units 5.
-Listing requirements Mandatory listing within 12 working days of the IPO closure Minimum public subscription: 90% of the fresh issue size Minimum number of subscribers: 200 at the time of public offer (other than sponsors, its related parties and associates of the REIT) A qualified institutional buyer to be deemed to be a public subscriber even if it is a related party of the REIT 6.
-Strategic investor9 A strategic investor is an infrastructure finance company registered as an NBFC, scheduled commercial bank, international multilateral financial institution, systemically important NBFC, FPIs, Mutual Funds, or insurance companies.
-The strategic investor can invest, jointly or severally, a minimum of 5% and a maximum of 25% of the total offer size by the REIT.
-Lock-in period is for 180 days from date of listing of public issue.
-Draft offer document should mention details of strategic investor.
+Α Key aspects An SPV is to distribute a minimum of 90% of its net distributable cash flows to a REIT/Hold Co (subject to the provisions of the Companies Act, 2013 or Limited Liability Partnership Act, 2008, as applicable) A REIT is to distribute at least 90% of the sale proceeds arising from sale of property or equity shares/interest in a Hold Co/SPV, unless reinvestment is proposed within a period of one year Distribution is to be undertaken at least once every six months 4.
+Public offer Minimum value of REIT assets: INR5,000 million (~USD 65.78 million) Slabs for minimum public float (excluding investment by Sponsor and Manager or their associates): If post-issue capital is less than INR16,000 million (~USD 210.51 million): 25% of the post-issue capital or INR2,500 million (~USD 32.89 million), whichever is higher If post-issue capital is equal to or more than INR16,000 million (~USD 210.51 million) but less than INR40,000 million (~USD 526.28 million): minimum INR4,000 million (~USD52.63 million) If post-issue capital is equal to or more than INR40,000 million (~USD 526.28 million): minimum 10% of the post-issue capital However, the public float in all cases is to be increased to a minimum of 25% of the post-issue capital within a period of three years from the date of listing Maximum subscription from investors not to be more than 25% of unit capital unless 75% approval in value from other investors has been obtained post listing Minimum subscription amount to be in the range of INR 10,000 (~USD 131.57) to INR 15,000 (~USD 197.35) per applicant Trading lot - 1 unit 5.
+Listing Mandatory listing within 12 working days of the IPO closure requirements Minimum public subscription: 90% of the fresh issue size Minimum number of subscribers: 200 at the time of public offer (other than sponsors, its related parties and associates of the REIT) A qualified institutional buyer to be deemed to be a public subscriber even if it is a related party of the REIT 6.
+Strategic investor 16 A strategic investor is an infrastructure finance company registered as an NBFC, scheduled commercial bank, international multilateral financial institution, systemically important NBFC, FPIs, Mutual Funds, insurance companies The strategic investor can invest, jointly or severally, a minimum of 5% and a maximum of 25% of the total offer size by the REIT Lock-in period is for 180 days from date of listing of public issue Draft offer document should mention details of strategic investor

-9 SEBI Circular no SEBI/HO/DDHS/CIR/P/2018/10
+SEBI Circular no SEBI/HO/DDHS/CIR/P/2018/10

-^{}NBFCs whose asset size is of INR5,000 million or more as per last audited balance sheet are considered as systemically important NBFCs
+^{}NBFCs whose asset size is of INR 5,000 million or more as per the last audited balance sheet are considered as systemically important NBFCs